 - 7A.
-Within seven days of becoming aware of a non-compliance, The Applicant must notify the Department of the non-compliance.
-The notification must be in writing to compliance@planning.nsw.gov.au and identify the development (including the development application number and name), set out the condition of this consent that the development is non-compliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance. - Note: A non-compliance which has been notified as an incident does not need to also be notified as a noncompliance.
+Within seven days of becoming aware of a non-compliance, The Proponent must notify the Department of the non-compliance.
+The notification must be in writing to compliance@planning.nsw.gov.au and identify the Project (including the project application number and name), set out the condition of this approval that the Project is non-compliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance. - Note: A non-compliance which has been notified as an incident does not need to also be notified as a non-compliance.